 - 3 limes, cut into wedges

 - Season venison all over with salt and pepper.
-Heat 1 tbsp lard in medium skillet over medium-high heat.
+Heat 1 tablespoon lard in medium skillet over medium-high heat.
 Sear roast for 2-3 minutes per side or until browned.
 Remove to a plate and set aside.

 - Soak chiles in a bowl of boiling water for 15-20 minutes.
 Place a plate or bowl on top to keep them submerged.
 Once chiles are softened, remove seeds and stems.
 Place chiles in blender.